GrzegorzDryja/grzegorzdryja.github.io/data/about-me.md

 I finished studies in economics, and for over a decade I worked as an e-commerce sales specialist.
 But IT has always been near to my duties: www, online-shop, SQL, ERP administrator.
 I was always the dude to make things work with all tech stuff in office.

 2015 was my breakpoint.
 I started to believe that I could be indeed excellent programmer.
-I was spending a good deal of time on online courses, started reading IT webs, podcasts and books, attended IT conferences.
+I was spending a good deal of time on online courses (udemy.com, strefa kursów.pl), SoloLearn app, started reading IT webs, podcasts and books, attended IT conferences.

 Now progressing my coding skills in full-time mostly working with Deno runtime, practicing module, OOP programming with TypeScript, but Node.js is around to.
 Searching for my next job, of course most willingly in IT.